Entanglion/entanglion/game/README.md

 **CNOT**.
 CNOT is used to enter the Entanglion galaxy and navigate within it.
 It also flips the position of your spaceship in Centarious, but only when the other spaceship is orbiting <span style="color: purple"> ONE </span>.

 **PROBE**.
 Whenever PROBE is drawn, your ships have been discovered by an ancient defensive probe!
 Roll the Entanglion die.
 If the outcome is less than 4 (after accounting for quantum component effects), increase the detection rate by one.
 Otherwise, PROBE has no effect.
 Discard PROBE and draw a replacement engine card.

+> Orient engine cards in the engine control spaces such that the lines on the card line up with the line of your spaceship.

+> When the engine stack becomes depleted, immediately reshuffle the engine cards in the discard pile to replenish the engine stack.
+Include PROBE in the shuffle, do not place it at the bottom of the stack.

+# Turn overview
+Perform _one_ of the following actions on your turn.

+1. **Navigate**.
+Play one engine card in engine control to navigate around the galaxy, and draw a replacement.
+You may only play engine cards for your own ship.
+2. **Exchange**.
+Discard one engine card from your hand and draw a replacement..
+3. **Retrieve**.
+Roll the Entanglion die to attempt to retrieve a quantum component if one is present.
+4. **Event**.
+Play an event card from your hand (if you possess one).

+> Players may not pass their turns, they must perform one of the actions above.

 # Entering & exiting Entanglion
 In order to enter Entanglion, one spaceship needs to be in Centarious and the other spaceship needs to be in Superious.
 Only the spaceship in Centarious can use CNOT to enter Entanglion.
 The paths into Entanglion are represented with gray lines on the game board.